wp-plugins/sexybookmarks/readme.txt

 === SexyBookmarks ===
 Contributors: eight7teen, normanyung
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3415856
-Tags: sexy,social bookmarking,bookmarks menu,digg,delicious,furl,myspace,twitter,facebook,technorati,reddit,yahoo,twittley
+Tags: sexybookmarks,sexy bookmarks,sexy,social bookmarking,bookmarks menu,digg,delicious,furl,myspace,twitter,facebook,technorati,reddit,yahoo,twittley
 Requires at least: 2.7
 Tested up to: 2.8
 Stable tag: 2.5.1

-Adds a social bookmarking menu to your posts, pages, index, or any combination of the three.
+Adds an attractive social bookmarking menu to your posts, pages, index, or any combination of the three.

 == Description ==

 = Recent Updates =
-* Fixed problem with manual mode due to inproper variable name
-* Thanks to [Artem Russakovskii](http://beerpla.net), we've fixed problem with js and css loading throughout the entire dashboard, now only loads on plugin admin page.
+* Added cligs, Supr, Short-to, and Trim as supported URL shortening services
+* Added Fwisp as a supported site
+* FIXED TWITTER ENCODING BUG!!!
+* Also now offering a [FireFox Toolbar](http://sexybookmarks.net/downloads/sexyfox) for bookmarking on the go!
+* Updated/Optimized readme file
+* Updated screenshot
+* Completely redesigned the entire plugin options page
+* Refactored some JS code.
+* Limited the jQuery selector for "external" links within the .sexy-bookmarks div.
+* Do not apply JS when links are set **not** to open in a new window in the case that some other plugin is handling such links.
+* Added a few more BG images to choose from.
-* Removed email to a friend link until further notice
+* Removed email link until further notice.
-* Completely revamped the plugin backend (both style AND functionality)
-* Fixed problem with auto-centering and animation slide effect not working
+* Fixed the issue with scripts and styles loading throughout the entire dashboard.
-* Added new background image (share the wealth)
+* Fixed small issue with manual mode returning wrong post titles.
-* Added new "smart options" to admin area
+* Added Twittley to the list of sites
-* SexyBookmarks now works in harmony with the [Twitter Friendly Links Plugin](http://wordpress.org/extend/plugins/twitter-friendly-links/) so that you can now host your own Short URLs rather than using a third party service.

 = Latest News =